cilogon/EmailVerificationEnroller/README.md

 cause recipient mail systems to classify the verification email as spam.
-Second, the enrollment flow remains in the current web browser session instead of stopping and resuming in a second session like the default email verification.
+Second, the enrollment flow remains in the current web browser session instead of stopping and resuming in a second session as with default email verification.

 ## Installation